 Coasters are a great home décor project for yourself or an excellent option for a homemade wedding present, housewarming gift, or birthday present.
 Many of these tutorials are very inexpensive and almost exclusively require materials that you can get at craft stores and hardware stores.
 Only a few require sewing or other craft techniques that are more advanced than basic cutting, folding, and gluing.
 Happy crafting!

 There is an abundance of tile coaster tutorials online.
 I have rounded up just a few of my favorites.
-The basic principle is to take tiles, Mod Podge paper of your choice to them, and apply spray acrylic to finish.
+The basic principle is to take tiles, apply Mod Podge paper of your choice to them, and add spray acrylic to finish.
 The possibilities for your paper are endless: scrapbook paper, maps, paint chips, photos, etc. As soon as you've made a set, you'll be ready to make another one with your next set of ideas.